The Passionate Friends: A Novel: Plot summary

-The Passionate Friends is also notable as the first introduction of Wells's notion of an "open conspiracy" of individuals to achieve a world state through an "open conspiracy against potentates and prejudices and all the separating powers of darkness."
+Traveling the world, Stephen studies Asian societies and develops convictions about the historical development of humanity.
+In a villa on the Rhine he meets his old love Rachel again, and they are married.
+Stephen begins a career as a publisher of world literature and reference books.

+In 1909, Stephen receives a letter from Lady Mary Justin and they begin a longstanding written correspondence.
+By chance, they meet again at an inn in the Alps, and share several hours of spiritual communing; they scarcely touch and never kiss.
+Mary's companion betrays her to her husband, whose decision to divorce Mary after a trial for adultery threatens them both with social disaster.
+To forestall this, Mary dies by suicide.

 Reception

 The Passionate Friends was appreciated by Wells's friends Ford Madox Hueffer and Violet Hunt, and by Maurice Baring.
 Reviews were largely positive.
 Wells affected, in a letter to Henry James, to consider the novel "gawky" and to believe that "It has been thrust into the world too soon."

 Work was begun on a stage version, but this did not come to fruition.
-Two films have been made from the novel, one in 1922 and another in 1949.
+Two films of the same name have been made from the novel, one in 1922 and another in 1949.